iworks/wordpress-plugin-stub/readme.txt

 The WordPress Plugin Stub plugin is available also on [GitHub - WordPress Plugin Stub](https://github.com/iworks/wordpress-plugin-stub).

 = See Room for Improvement? =

 Awesome!
-There are several ways you can get involved to help enhance Simple SEO Improvements:
+There are several ways you can get involved to help enhance WordPress Plugin Stub:

 # **Report Bugs**: If you encounter a bug, error, or any other issue, please report it!
 Simply [create a new topic in the plugin forum](https://wordpress.org/support/plugin/wordpress-plugin-stub/#new-topic-0).
 Once a developer verifies the bug, they'll file an official [report on GitHub](https://github.com/iworks/wordpress-plugin-stub/issues/new), where the issue will be addressed.
 # **Suggest New Features**: Got a great idea?
 We'd love to hear it!
 Start a new topic in the plugin forum to share your suggestion, explaining why the feature would be valuable.
 This opens up the discussion and helps us prioritize new enhancements.
 # **Submit Pull Requests**: If you're a developer, the best way to contribute is by helping with [existing issues on GitHub](https://github.com/iworks/wordpress-plugin-stub/issues).
 Be sure to check out our [contributing guide for developers](https://github.com/iworks/wordpress-plugin-stub/blob/master/contributing.md) to get started.

-Thank you for helping us make Simple SEO Improvements better for everyone!
+Thank you for helping us make **WordPress Plugin Stub** better for everyone!

 == Installation ==